jg925/ece3400_2019-team10/labs/lab1.md

 ```

 ## Driving Autonomously
 The last task in this lab was to build a robot that drives autonomously.

-We had to determine the correct servo speeds
-to have the robot make 90 degree left and right turns that followed a grid.
-We ultimately decided to have it drive
+We first had to assemble the robot.
+This was not a very enjoyable experience since we were in the last lab section and had to fight for the best of the scraps.
+For example, there were two ball bearings left for us to choose from, but one was too short and the other one was too tall.
+We had originally attached the smaller one to our robot but eventually found a saw to cut the tall one down to the right size so we ended up using that.
+Furthermore, there seemed to be a shortage of nuts and screws of varying sizes.
+All of this took a lot of time to sort out and inhibited us from performing at a higher level as a team.

-in a figure eight.
-The code and video are shown below.
+Once we had painstakingly assembled Axel (we named our robot Axel), the rest was relatively straightforward.
+We ultimately decided to have him drive in a figure eight.
+We had to determine the correct servo speeds to have the robot make 90 degree left and right turns that followed a grid.
+It took a little trial and error, but it didn't take long at all.
+When coding the program, we decided to create simple functions and then build upon them in larger functions so that we wouldn't have to change much through our experimentation.
+This helped to make the code extremely readable and reusable.
+The final code and video results are shown below.

 <p align="center"><iframe width="560" height="315" src="https://www.youtube.com/embed/kf4MASRxF84" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>